-This programme is delivered by three Faculties: Medicine, Social & Human Sciences and Law and Management.
-It is the key taught programme under the University Population Health Strategic Research Group that is led by the Faculties of Medicine and Social & Human Sciences.
+This programme is delivered by three Faculties: Medicine; Environmental and Life Sciences; and Social Sciences.
+It is the key taught programme under the University Population Health Strategic Research Group that is led by the Faculties of Medicine and Social Sciences.
 This cross Faculty programme provides you with both a broad public health learning experience and supports the development of specialist expertise.
 It supports a 'generic' route for anyone working in public health enabling them to gain a sound foundation in the subject.
-Alongside this will be opportunities for you to gain specialist knowledge and skills within particular public health fields, specifically nutrition; intelligence that includes health geography; and global health.
+Alongside this will be opportunities for you to gain specialist knowledge and skills within particular public health fields specifically nutrition, intelligence that includes health geography, global health and management.